Clay Higgins: Personal life

 Higgins has been married four times.
-Higgins married Eloisa Rovati.
+Higgins first married Eloisa Rovati.
 They had a daughter together, who died a few months after she was born.
-Higgins and Rovati divorced.
-She later died in an automobile crash.
+Higgins and Rovati later divorced.
+Rovati alleged that Higgins held a gun to her head and threatened to shoot her during an argument, a claim Higgins has repeatedly denied.
+Rovati later died in an automobile crash.
 Higgins then married Rosemary "Stormy" Rothkamm-Hambrice.
 He adopted her child from a previous marriage, and they had two more children together.
 They divorced in 1999.
 Higgins's third wife was Kara Seymour.
-They also divorced, and Higgins lives in Port Barre, Louisiana, with his fourth wife, Becca.
+They also divorced.
+Higgins lives in Port Barre, Louisiana, with his fourth wife, Becca.

 Rothkamm-Hambrice, then living in Mississippi, filed suit against him the day after the 2016 election for unpaid child support of more than $140,000, including interest on overdue payments.
 Higgins said that he sought reduced payments in 2005 after changing careers to law enforcement, but the issue was never settled.
 The Daily Advertiser reported: "Calls about the case made by this newspaper in September, first to the Texas Attorney General's Office, then to Louisiana courts, brought similar responses from both places: Clay Higgins was not in trouble with the courts in either state over the child support payments."

-In August 2021, Higgins challenged a critic from Alaska who had called him a "traitor" for voting against certifying the 2020 election results to a physical fight in a ring, saying that he would be in Alaska in 2022; the challenge was accepted.
+In August 2021, Higgins challenged a critic from Alaska who had called him a "traitor" for voting against certifying the 2020 election results to a physical fight in a ring, saying that he would be in Alaska in 2022; the challenge was accepted but no fight took place.